calamity-inc/webshell.dev/README.md

 # webshell.dev

-A desktop environment to run native programs directly your browser using WASM.
+A desktop environment to run C/C++ programs directly your browser using WASM.

 ## Compiling Programs